State Summary

 The state legislative maps were also challenged in federal court, and on Jan.
 20, 2017, on remand from the U.S. Supreme Court, a three-judge federal trial court struck several state House and Senate districts on grounds that they were drawn with an unjustified use of race.
 [Alabama Legis.
 Black Caucus v.
 Alabama, 575 U.S. 254 (2015); 231 F.Supp.3d 1026 (M.D.
 Ala.
 2017)]

-On May 19, 2017, the legislature passed remedial state legislative plans (HB 571 for state House districts, SB 403 for state Senate districts); the plans were signed by the Governor on May 23, 2017, and accepted by the court for use in the 2018 elections and beyond.
+On May 19, 2017, the legislature passed remedial state legislative plans (HB 571 for state House districts, SB 403 for state Senate districts); the plans were signed by the governor on May 23, 2017, and accepted by the court for use in the 2018 elections and beyond.

 2000 cycle